Upgrade

 Kubernetes 1.32

-Supported Kubernetes update paths
+Supported Kubernetes upgrade paths

 Kubernetes 1.31